-Thank you to all our libraries who are preparing our communities for hazardous weather by hosting programs for Climate Preparedness Week!
-Check out this interactive map of libraries and other organizations offering programs for Climate Preparedness Week.
-If you don’t see your library’s program(s) listed on the CREW map or would like any updates, please reach out to firstname.lastname@example.org.
+Thank you to all our libraries (and patrons) that are participating in Climate Preparedness Week!
+Check out this interactive map of libraries and other organizations hosting programs for Climate Preparedness Week.
+If your library’s program(s) isn’t listed on the CREW map or needs updating, please reach out to firstname.lastname@example.org.

-A special thanks to the devoted team of Blue Marble Librarians who have been shepherding this project: Madeleine Charney (UMass Amherst), Michelle Eberle (Massachusetts Library System), CJ Wong (Merrimack College), Gabrielle Griffs (Wellfleet Public Library), Chris Glass (Boston Public Library), Heather Diaz (Forbes Library), Ayoola White (Simmons), Catherine Carr (UMassMed School), and Jessica Kilham (UMassMed School).
+A special thanks to the devoted team of Blue Marble Librarians who have been shepherding this project: Madeleine Charney (UMass Amherst), Michelle Eberle (Massachusetts Library System), CJ Wong (Merrimack College), Gabrielle Griffis (Wellfleet Public Library), Chris Glass (Boston Public Library), Heather Diaz (Forbes Library), Ayoola White (Simmons), Catherine Carr (UMassMed School), and Jessica Kilham (UMassMed School).
 We also greatly appreciate our project partners at CREW: Craig Altemose, Rev. Vernon K. Walker, Mia Kania, and Aaron Troncoso, and Gideon Nachman.

 We are stronger together!